Supreme Court victory for Texas Baptist Universities

-“The Supreme Court has called the government’s bluff.” said Diana Verm, legal counsel at the Becket Fund for Religious Liberty, which represents East Texas Baptist University and Houston Baptist University.
+“The Supreme Court has called the government’s bluff.” said Diana Verm, legal counsel at Becket, which represents East Texas Baptist University and Houston Baptist University.
 “By taking the government at its word, the Court has paved the way for the government to truly accommodate religious beliefs.”

 Their case was decided with those of other Becket clients, including the Little Sisters of the Poor, Christian Brothers Services, Christian Brothers Employee Benefit Trust, Reaching Souls International, Truett-McConnell College, and GuideStone Financial Services of the Southern Baptist Convention.
 Other parties in this case include Geneva College, Southern Nazarene University, the Roman Catholic Archbishop of Washington, and the Most Reverend David A. Zubik.

 Paul D. Clement of Bancroft, PLLC presented the oral argument before the U.S. Supreme Court.
 Noel J. Francisco of Jones Day also presented arguments on behalf of several other ministries.
-East Texas Baptist University and Houston Baptist University are represented by the Becket Fund for Religious Liberty.
+East Texas Baptist University and Houston Baptist University are represented by Becket.